 Simply Saucer / Cyborgs Revisited - Double LP

 In 1989 a record label called Mole Sound released an album of previously unreleased recordings done in 1974-75 by Canadian proto-punk band Simply Saucer.
 The album gained an immediate cult following and, sadly, went right out of print.
 Byron Coley called it “the best Canadian album ever made”.
 The NME said the album was, “a divine mix of Pink Floyd (with Syd Barrett still mercifully intact) and the Velvet Underground (when Andy Warhol was at the helm)”.
 The record has received praise from the likes of Thurston Moore, Jon Spencer, John Dwyer and Ty Segall (who has covered the band’s Bullet Proof Nothing).
 In The Red is over the moon to announce the first vinyl reissue of this album in 15 years.
 We have remastered the original LP and added a bonus LP which contains the live show from which the live material on the original album was drawn.
-Housed in a beautiful gatefold sleeve and limited edition on splatter vinyl.
+Housed in a beautiful gatefold sleeve.
 We don’t get much more geeked about a release than this!
 You will be a better person with this in your record collection.